 You are required to complete a 12,000 word dissertation and attend a non-assessed research workshop as part of this unit of study.

-To be eligible for honours in either Semester 1 or Semester 2 2018, you need to meet the below criteria.
+To be eligible for honours, you need to meet the below criteria.

 * If you have a WAM greater than 74 and can demonstrate your aptitude for extended research, you may apply to the Dean for special entry to the honours program.
 A strong record of achievement in academic essay writing or other evidence of high level research and writing skills is required.
 You will need to attach a statement of up to 300 words to your application, outlining your capacity for high level research and writing.

 It is possible to complete honours and undertake an exchange, or enrol in cross-institutional units or the Oxford-Cambridge Pathways program in your final year.
 You should be aware that you will need to complete your honours unit, in addition to LAWS2018 Private International Law A and your Jurisprudence requirement in your final semester at Sydney University.
 Contact Professional Law Programs at firstname.lastname@example.org for more information.

 You need to apply for honours in the second last year of your degree, with applications generally due after the release of Semester 2 results.